Apollo 19-22 September 2019

 Visually exciting, bold, strong and interactive, this light up installation could be walked through to capture the full effect of these playful forms in a stimulating way of engaging with this iconic architecture.

 Let’s Make Zines Together to celebrate Apollo 50

 The Apollo Pavilion, Peterlee’s most iconic landmark is 50 years old this year!
 To mark the occasion there are a series of arts projects happening across the year, including spectacular installations, a birthday party and participatory workshop programmes.
 In March, we saw the launch of the Apollo 50 celebrations where the Apollo Pavillion came alive with a spectacular free light installation produced by Artichoke, a little taste of Lumiere in Peterlee.

 On 16th July there was a celebratory birthday party.
 The day features a special birthday song created with local schools and musician Barry Hyde.
 There were also performances from ‘funky’ street band Mr Wilson’s Second Liners, Oompah Brass as part of Durham Brass Festival along with some local community school choirs .
 This event was organised by Durham County Council.

 East Durham Creates also held some free sessions with artist Theresa Easton, where young people came along to learn how to print & collage their response to the celebrations.
 Let’s make Zines together- your ideas, your expression.
 A zine is a self-published booklet, often created by physically cutting and gluing text and images together that is then photocopied and folded for distribution.
-The works will be edited into a zine published later this year.
+Click here to see the final publication.